madgicaltechdom/azure-update-management-with-tags/terraform/README.md

 1. [Installation and configuration on VM machines](https://drive.google.com/file/d/1yQm4fBcdNkwuZebzfSwGhzFiAev7kZ0D/view): (A complete instructions to run the terraform script and configure existing VM for patch management)

-2. [Patch installation and Snapshot Verification](https://drive.google.com/file/d/1nXdNy88Sq_Kp0Hey-BKtwrZX0kbaYqHf/view?usp=drive_link): ( A verification video demonstrating the patch management and snapshot of the virtual machine)
+2. [Verification](https://drive.google.com/file/d/1nXdNy88Sq_Kp0Hey-BKtwrZX0kbaYqHf/view?usp=drive_link): (Shows the result of the scheduler, and the snapshot of the machine and summary of the updates (from solution))

 Additional Resources
 --------------------